Ahnaf-hasan-mahmud/PsyMira/README.md

 ![Version](https://img.shields.io/badge/version-1.0-orange)
 ![License](https://img.shields.io/badge/license-MIT-green)

-PsyMira is a comprehensive mental wellness platform that helps users develop healthier habits, monitor their emotional well-being, and practice self-care through interactive and easy-to-use tools.
-It brings together mood tracking, sleep monitoring, breathing exercises, meditation, relaxing music, journaling, and mental health assessments into a single platform.
+PsyMira is a comprehensive mental wellness web application intended to help users develop healthy habits, monitor their mood, and practice self-care through interactive tools like breathing exercises, relaxation audio, journaling, and interactive story-based assessments.

 Our goal is to make mental wellness more accessible by encouraging users to build positive daily routines, reflect on their emotions, and maintain a healthier lifestyle.